ECohen16/lessons-learned/how_to_use_trello_finally.md

 I am even sharing some 'boards' with my wife...hmmm

 But, you can always create more 'boards' to keep your privacy.
 Try it.
 It's a great product.

+There are more tools for group work and [www.asana.com], [www.slack.com] are good ones.